spacemandev-git/fvtt-swade-stat-block-parser/README.md

 Future Features:
 - Add IMG path to text file parsing
 - Add game setting to NOT search in the system swade compendiums

+Adminstrative todos;
+- Make a video of how to use this